Linting Spec

 -

 Payload phase — The AST is compiled with the first available sample (or an empty data object if no samples exist).
-Rules that can only be evaluated against the compiled payload run here: email HTML size, SMS segment count, Slack block count, push payload size, and Teams card size.
+Rules that can only be evaluated against the compiled payload MUST run here: email HTML size, SMS segment count, Slack block count, push payload size, and Teams card size.

 Execution